 Attempts to seize Vimy Ridge in the past, particularly in 1915 had failed but had left the Germans very little space to manoeuvre.
 With the Douai Plain behind them, they were locked into their position on the crest of the ridge.
 Consequently, this location was heavily fortified with trenches, machine guns and barbed wire. (veterans.gc.ca)

-During cold, snowy spring days, in three lines of muddy trenches, Canadians awaited their orders that would see them move up the ridge and make greater advances, capture more soldiers than any other offensive during WWI.
+During cold, snowy spring days, in three lines of muddy trenches, Canadians awaited their orders.
+In this decisive April 1917 battle, Canadian soldiers would move up the ridge, make greater advances, and capture more soldiers than any other offensive during WWI.

 Vimy Ridge, where physical evidence of the battle remains, is Canada's National Memorial in Europe.